-A. What Is an Honors Thesis?
+What is an Honors Thesis?

-The thesis program, which is administered by the Honors Committee but involves faculty from departments across campus, provides you with the opportunity to engage in a lengthy directed project that involves creativity, critical thinking, research, and writing.
+The thesis program, which is administered by the Honors Committee but involves faculty from departments across campus, provides you with the opportunity to engage in a lengthy, directed project that involves creativity, critical thinking, research, and writing.
 You are free to tackle an interdisciplinary subject or one that falls within a specialized area of interest.
 Much more than a glorified term paper, an Honors thesis involves identifying an area of interest, researching it as fully as possible within two semesters and wrestling with the implications of your investigation on paper and orally before an audience of faculty and students.

 Your thesis may take one of several different forms:

-1. Primary Research.
-Some students attempt to create new knowledge by conducting research either of an experimental nature, such as in a laboratory or through surveys, or with documents and texts.
-For example, a student might design and run a psychology experiment that has never been done before, analyze results, and then write a substantial paper in which he/she lays out the question, reviews the literature, describes the experiment, and presents and discusses results.
-Others might draw upon primary source materials such as papers in Chester Fritz Library's Special Collections or literary texts to develop an original interpretation or theory.
+Primary Research: Some students attempt to create new knowledge by conducting research either of an experimental nature, such as in a laboratory or through surveys, or with original documents and texts.
+For example, a student might design and run a psychology experiment that has never been done before, analyze results, and then write a substantial paper in which he/she lays out the research question, reviews the literature, describes the experiment, and presents and discusses results.
+Others might draw upon primary source materials such as papers in the Chester Fritz Library's Special Collections or literary texts to develop an original interpretation or theory.
 The key here is that you are working in an area that is untapped by previous research, even though you build on work by other researchers or scholars.

-2. Secondary Research.
-A second type of thesis emphasizes synthesis and analysis.
+Secondary Research: A second type of thesis emphasizes synthesis and analysis.
 Using mainly secondary sources such as works by other scholars or critics, a student might trace the development of an idea or examine a variety of perspectives on an issue in order to offer his/her own interpretation or critique previous theories.

 Whichever type of thesis you choose, all involve a significant commitment of time and effort.
 For that reason, the Honors Program requires that you divide the work over a minimum of two semesters.
 Additionally, you should begin thinking and reading about your thesis topic the semester before you start the project officially.

 Students who have not been involved in Honors may also apply to do a senior thesis in their junior year through the Senior Honors (also called Departmental Honors) program.
-To be eligible for Senior Honors work, students must have achieved a GPA of 3.2, completed 75 credit hours, and have their applications approved by their major department and college dean.
+To be eligible for Senior Honors work, students must have maintained a GPA of 3.2, completed 75 credit hours, and have their applications approved by their major department and college dean.
 These students graduate with Senior Honors upon successful completion of the thesis.

-Most alumni who have completed a thesis look back on this piece of work as the most significant learning experience of their undergraduate career.
+Most alumni who have completed a thesis look back on this piece or work as the most significant learning experience of their undergraduate career.
 This opportunity offers you the chance to target a project of genuine interest and devote a considerable amount of time to reading, thinking, and writing about that subject.
 The thesis program is intended to provide able students with a challenge; the satisfactions inherent in meeting a real challenge are the main draw of the thesis program for many students.

 Given the range of work that might constitute a thesis project, consider these questions as you narrow down your list of possibilities:

 2. Do you want to write a thesis that relates to your professional interests or would you prefer to use this opportunity as a last undergraduate effort to expand your horizons?
-Is your goal a portfolio to show off to prospective employers, a publishable essay to enhance your application to graduate school, a paper that answers some tantalizing intellectual question that you long have wanted to study, or a foray into some new area that you've always wanted to explore but couldn't before now?
+Is your goal a portfolio to show off to prospective employers, a publishable essay to enhance your application to a graduate/professional school, a paper that answers some tantalizing intellectual question that you have long wanted to study, or a foray into some new area that you've always wanted to explore but couldn't before now?
 All are legitimate goals for this project.

 3. With which faculty members would you prefer to work and what are their areas of expertise?
 Given that the thesis is an opportunity to, in a sense, apprentice yourself to a faculty member, who would you choose as a mentor?
 Would you like to work both with a thesis chair and with an additional faculty member whose background or interests will enrich the project?